 (3) Empower Employees

-One impactful way you can speed up your HR processes is to allow your employees to self-serve.
+One impactful way you can speed up processes is to allow your employees to self-serve.
 Letting employees have access to required forms and see a form throughout the process of completion furnishes the employee with the knowledge that they play an active role in the sharing of their HR information.

 Manual form processes do not allow for your employees to take the driver’s seat when share their information.
 When they pick up a paper form from HR, fill it out, and return it, they are not able to see where the form goes, where their information is being stored or how it’s shared.
 Having a self-service portal like this will empower your employees and show that you are supporting them in ways beyond their job title.